-Earlier, the NPS scheme covered only the Central Government employees.
+Earlier, the NPS scheme covered only Central Government employees.
+Central Government employees joining on or after 01-01- 2004 are mandatorily covered under the NPS.
 Now, however, the PFRDA has made it open to all Indian citizens on a voluntary basis.

 The NPS is a good scheme for anyone who wants to plan for their retirement early on and has a low-risk appetite.
 A regular pension (income) in your retirement years will no doubt be a boon, especially for those individuals who retire from private-sector jobs.

-A systematic investment like this can make a massive difference to your life post-retirement.
-In fact, Salaried people who want to make the most of the 80C deductions can also consider this scheme.
+A systematic investment like this can make a massive difference in your life post-retirement.
+In fact, salaried people who want to make the most of the 80C deductions can also consider this scheme.

 A portion of the NPS goes to equities (this may not offer guaranteed returns).
 However, it offers returns that are much higher than other traditional tax-saving investments like the PPF.